 - Money will only be transferred to Australian bank accounts.
 If you are from overseas, sorry, try your local Awesome Foundation.

-- You are welcome to resubmit an application for the same (or a different) project.
+- You are welcome to resubmit an application for the same (or a different) project in 3 months.

 - If you have won a grant, please wait 12 months before applying again.